fbpixelFaecal Occult Blood Test: What to Expect | Thomson Medical

 What does a faecal occult blood test look for?

-A faecal occult blood test looks for hidden blood in the stool, which may be a sign of bleeding in the digestive tract due to conditions such as polyps, cancer, ulcers, or inflammatory bowel disease.
+A faecal occult blood test (FOBT) looks for hidden blood in the stool, which may be a sign of bleeding in the digestive tract due to conditions such as polyps, cancer, ulcers, or inflammatory bowel disease.

 What happens if the faecal occult blood test result is positive?